untypicalweb/mini_url_cli/README.md

 Installation
 1. Download this repository
 2. Change directory into the repo
-3. Type the following command "pip install ."
+3. Type the following command `pip install .`

 ### Generate a new short URL